INBOUND MARKETING

 Demand generation can be a content promotion or a weekly newsletter.
 It really shouldn’t be a banner ad or an e-blast.
 Companies can make a distinction in this by committing to long-term customer relationships by having a strategic mindset to content development overall.

 When you look at inbound marketing as a type of demand generation activity, you’ll be able to find that healthy balance and achieve growth.
-Common demand generation tactics include social media, podcasts and content offers.
+Common demand generation tactics include social media services, podcasts and content offers.
 These are content-driven resources that establish thought leadership and turn your company into an information hub.

 Inbound focuses on creating quality content that pulls people towards a company.
 By aligning content and strategic messaging, you’ll be able to naturally attract, engage and delight your audience with both demand generation and inbound approaches.